A model of light dark matter and dark radiation: Relic abundances

 The dark axions do not directly couple to the standard model (charged) fermions, $f$ at the tree level but only at the loop level with an effective dark-axion coupling, $c_{af}\sim\alpha^2/f_a$~\cite{Kaplan:1985dv,Srednicki:1985xd} (See Fig.~\ref{fig5}).
-From the stellar cooling constraints~\cite{Raffelt:1994ry} therefore
+From the stellar cooling constraints on the axions~\cite{Raffelt:1994ry} therefore

-which is more stringent than the bound from the dark-radiation constraint.
+which turns out to be more stringent than the bound from the dark-radiation constraint.

 In our model the dark axions are produced when the decuplet dark-quarks condense at temperature $T\sim\Lambda$.
 They will interact with the particles in the thermal plasma by the processes in Fig.~\ref{fig6} and will decouple eventually as the universe expands.
 Since the scattering cross-section of dark axions is much larger with the standard model fermions or nucleons (Fig.~\ref{fig6}(b)), $\sigma_{\gamma f\to af}\sim \alpha^3/\Lambda^2\gg \sigma_{\chi\gamma\to\chi a}\sim \alpha\, m_{\chi}^4/\Lambda^6$, dark-axions are dominantly produced by the scattering with quarks or nucleons, similar to the hadronic axions.
 Therefore, as long as the dark-axions decouple after the QCD transition, $T_f\sim{\Lambda^2}/{m_{pl}\alpha^3}<100~{\rm MeV}$ or $\Lambda>10^6~{\rm GeV}$, the relic abundance of (hot) dark-axions is given as~\cite{Kolb:1990vq}